pspdfkit-ops/dapper/README.md

 ```
 Flags:
-      --build                      Perform a build
+      --build                      Perform a build # for debugging
-  -s, --shell                      Launch a shell
+  -s, --shell                      Launch a shell # for debugging, defaults to /bin/bash
       --config string              config file (default is $PWD/dapper.yaml)
-  -d, --debug                      Print debugging
+  -d, --debug                      Print debugging logs
   -C, --directory string           The directory in which to run, --file is relative to this (default ".")
   -f, --file string                Dockerfile to build from (default "Dockerfile.dapper")
       --generate-bash-completion   Generates Bash completion script to Stdout
   -h, --help                       help for dapper
-      --keep                       Don't remove the container that was used to build
+      --keep                       Don't remove the container that was used to build # for debugging
   -u, --map-user                   Map UID/GID from dapper process to docker run
   -m, --mode string                Execution mode for Dapper bind/cp/auto (default "auto")
   -X, --no-context                 send Dockerfile via stdin to docker build command